 Voron SW – electronics and firmware

 When I built my SW I went with the prescribed control board at that time SKR E3 mini V2.
-It is a cost optimised 32-bit board with 4 integrated silent stepper drivers TMC2209.
-The board runs very well, however if I was starting my build today I would use the newer SKR E3 Turbo – it has 5 stepper drivers and can run two extruders.
-It is nice to have because there is a Y-filament splitter mod for the Afterburner that allows to print bicolor models using 2 extruders.
+It is a cost-optimised 32-bit board with 4 integrated silent stepper drivers TMC2209.
+The board runs very well, however, if I was starting my build today I would use the newer SKR E3 Turbo – it has 5 stepper drivers and can run two extruders.
+It is nice to have because there is a Y-filament splitter mod for the Afterburner that allows printing bicolor models using 2 extruders.

 Voron Switchwire runs on Klipper as a standard, but it should be possible to install Marlin also.
 Klipper requires a Raspberry Pi with Octoprint or MainsailOS installed.